geneontology/molecular_function_refactoring/overview.md

 | 193 | 4 |
 | 89  | > 4 |

 Given that manually maintained multiple inheritance heirarchies are typically incomplete, the true level of multiple inheritance is almost certainly higher.
 The propsed new classifications in this refactoring will increase this further.
-This situation is not sustainable
+This situation is not sustainable without use of design pattern to drive inference.
+In the absence of this, errors an ommissions in the class heirarchy will inevitably accumulate.

 ## Aims: